This article has been updated following the UK general election in December 2019.

 If, for any reason, the UK leaves the EU without a ratified divorce deal, existing legal arrangements would abruptly cease to apply and many aspects of everyday life would be affected.
 This article considers measures put in place for this scenario.

-Several European countries have moved to shore up the rights of British residents in the event of a “no deal” Brexit, as the March deadline looms.
+Several European countries have moved to shore up the rights of British residents living in the EU, in the event of a “no-deal” Brexit.
 It follows an appeal by the EU for member states to take a “generous approach”, should the UK leave the bloc without an agreement.

 What 'no deal' means for over 3 million EU citizens in the UK

 Upon taking office, the new Prime Minister Boris Johnson said he wanted to "repeat unequivocally" the government's guarantee to more than three million EU citizens already living in the UK.
 However, there was scorn when it was quickly confirmed that no new legislation was planned.

 Originally drawn up during Theresa May's time in office, the British government’s Policy Paper on Citizens’ Rights set out to “remove any ambiguity”: EU citizens and their family members living in the UK will be “welcome to stay” and “able to work, study, and access benefits and services” on the same basis as now, in the event of a no-deal Brexit.

 The UK will continue with its planned Settlement Scheme for EU nationals, as under the Withdrawal Agreement – including a five-year period to leave and then return.